Tvaroh/tagged-types/README.md

 object Username extends TaggedType[String]
 ```

-For convenience define a type alias in package object (Scala `2.12` only):
+For convenience define a type alias in package object (Scala `2.12` only, with `2.11` type synonym name and object name must differ):

 ```scala
 package object model {